- Home

 Art and Design at TLA

-Art and design at TLA offers opportunities to expand students' creative thinking skills, through research, analytical investigations of artists, art movements, cultures and contextual sources, covering a range of styles, genres, classical and contemporary works of art.
+Art and design at TLA offers opportunities to expand students' creative thinking skills through research, analytical investigations of artists, art movements, cultures and contextual sources, and by covering a range of styles, genres, classical and contemporary works of art.
 Students are encouraged to explore meaning, influences, context and intent through a range of styles and techniques.
 This allows them to grow an appreciation for the arts and the role it plays in the creative industries that can enrich our lives.

 The curriculum is sequenced to increase the level of demand in students’ critical and analytical understanding of practitioners’ work as well as the skills required to experiment and develop their ideas through a range of media.
 We support students with expanding their practical skills across a broad range of media, such as 3D, ceramics, printmaking, painting, drawing, photography and digital art.
 Students have opportunities to use industry standard art software programs as well as a wide range of tools to explore techniques.
+We aim to build students' confidence with problem solving skills as they plan and develop independent outcomes within a supportive learning environment.
+We believe, like Picasso said, ‘every child is an artist’.
+Art can take on many forms and we aim to celebrate and nurture the ideas students produce, making it an inclusive subject.
+Each key stage is sequenced to equip students with the skills and understanding needed for success at the next key stage, into further study or the world of work.

 KS3

-Students in year 7 will also be asked to critique different artists’ techniques and ideas.
+Year 7 will explore and experiment with techniques of creating their own portraits, from realistic, to abstract and make meaningful representations of themselves.
+Students will also be asked to critique different artists’ techniques and ideas.
 Students will learn about and respond to the work of artists/designers inspired by the sea.
 They will explore colour mixing and improving their designing/planning skills.
-Students will explore a design brief and create outcomes, inspired by the seaside artists studied, the techniques developed and their own ideas.
+Students will explore a design brief and create outcomes, inspired by the seaside artists studied, the techniques developed and their own ideas for advertising their local coastal area.

+Year 8 will critique artists’ techniques and ideas.
 There will be opportunities to explore and experiment with how to create realistic direct observation drawings, exploring techniques with pen and pencil to then exploring more modern art techniques and ideas.
 Students will gain opportunities to develop their understanding and use of line, tone, colour, shape and space.
+Students will have opportunities to explore character design, which leads into constructing their own design and to work on a design brief, developing their own ideas for young people that promotes awareness of either LGBTQ+, tolerance or healthy eating.

 KS4